How to Crack WiFi Password (Hack Wi-Fi Network)

 WEP Authentication

-Open System Authentication (OSA) – this methods grants access to station authentication requested based on the configured access policy.
+• Open System Authentication (OSA) โ€“ Grants access to any station requesting authentication based on the configured access policy, without verifying a shared secret.

-Shared Key Authentication (SKA) – This method sends to an encrypted challenge to the station requesting access.
-The station encrypts the challenge with its key then responds.
-If the encrypted challenge matches the AP value, then access is granted.
+• Shared Key Authentication (SKA) โ€“ Sends an encrypted challenge to the station requesting access.
+The station encrypts the challenge with its key and responds.
+If the value matches what the access point expects, access is granted.

 WEP Weakness

-WEP has significant design flaws and vulnerabilities.
+WEP has significant design flaws that an attacker can exploit:

-• The Initial values can be reused
+• Initialization values can be reused within the same session.

 WPA